cedricschwyter/VK/README.md

 # VK
 ## Vulkan part of my Vulkan vs. OpenGL comparison

-This project features a big part of my matura thesis which is Comparing the Vulkan API and OpenGL with one another.
+This project features a big part of my matura thesis which is about comparing the Vulkan API and OpenGL with one another.
 This repository contains the source code for the Vulkan application.

+The project itself has been written in C++17 and the Vulkan API spec-version 1.1.114.0.

+## Requirements

+The only real requirement your system has to have is a GPU that supports Vulkan (obviously).

 ## Installing